williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 ### Subjective vs. Objective Reduction

-In standard quantum mechanics, wave function collapse requires measurement or observation—this is "subjective reduction" because it depends on an observer.
+In standard quantum mechanics, wave function collapse requires measurement or observation this is "subjective reduction" because it depends on an observer.

 Penrose proposes "objective reduction" based on gravity.
 Quantum superpositions have slightly different spacetime geometries.
-When these differences become significant enough (reaching the Planck scale), gravity causes the superposition to collapse spontaneously—no observer needed.
+When these differences become significant enough (reaching the Planck scale), gravity causes the superposition to collapse spontaneously no observer needed.

 This solves a key problem: if consciousness requires quantum collapse, how do we avoid the measurement problem and infinite regress?
 Objective reduction provides a mechanism for collapse that doesn't require consciousness.

 ### The Mass Threshold

-Penrose calculates that objective reduction occurs when quantum superpositions reach a certain mass threshold—approximately the Planck mass (about 2 × 10⁻⁸ kg).
+Penrose calculates that objective reduction occurs when quantum superpositions reach a certain mass threshold approximately the Planck mass (about 2 × 10⁻⁸ kg).

 For microtubules, this suggests that quantum superpositions collapse when they involve enough mass to make gravitational differences significant.
 Each collapse creates a moment of consciousness.